 Parent/Guardian: Please describe your work situation.

-How would you rate the stress level of your job if you are working currently?
+How would you rate the stress level of your job if you are currently working?

 If you have served in the military, please list the dates and what it was like for you.
 Did you see active duty?